techie-dan/techie-dan/README.md

 <!-- Introduction & About-->
 ### 👨‍💻 About Me

- I’m a Mobile Engineer specializing in building beautiful, high-performance applications with Flutter and Dart.
+ I’m a Mobile Engineer specializing in building scalable, high-performance mobile and web applications with Flutter UI and Dart.
 I create smooth, responsive, and user-friendly apps that work flawlessly on both iOS and Android, combining clean code with pixel-perfect UI design.

 With a strong focus on cross-platform development, I bring ideas to life through scalable architectures, real-time databases, and functional apps that feel truly native.
 From concept to deployment, I ensure every detail is refined for performance, accessibility, and user satisfaction.